Last Updated on February 17, 2025 by Melanie Haynes

 Pets typically live in a safe environment with their owners.
 They become comfortable around their owners and enjoy the safety that many other animals in the wild do not have.

-Obviously, feral cats and wild dogs have different situations to deal with.
+Feral cats and wild dogs have different situations to deal with.
 Still, pets can rely on the safety of living among humans.

 No Sleeping on the Job